Bayan Yessentayeva: Incident with her husband

 On 10 June 2016, Yesentayeva, along with her husband Bakhytbek Yesentayev and his nephew, left Almaty by car.
 During the trip, Yesentayeva's husband, who was intoxicated, began beating his wife.
 On the way, Bakhytbek Yesentayev dropped off his nephew, who was driving a car, at one of the gas stations and continued to beat Bayan, stabbed her four times.
 Esentayeva's daughter, who arrived at the scene, managed to stop her father and took her to the Talgar district hospital with a closed craniocerebral injury, paraorbital hematoma, penetrating knife wound of the abdominal cavity with through injuries of the large and small intestines, retroperitoneal space.
 According to the lawyer Bakhytbek Yesentayev, the conflict occurred on the grounds of jealousy, the husband intended to keep Yesentayeva in the family in this way.
 A year before the incident, Bayan Esentayeva described her husband as a loving but very jealous man, and called the first ten years of marriage "war".

 After the detention of Bakhytbek Yesentayev, the judge appointed him a preventive measure in the form of detention for 2 months (until 10 August), a pre—trial investigation was launched against him under Article 106 of the Criminal Code of the Republic of Kazakhstan — "Intentional infliction of serious harm to health", then the case of Yesentayev was reclassified to Article 99, part 1 of the Criminal Code of the Republic of Kazakhstan – "Attempted murder."
 The case was transferred to the specialized criminal court of the Almaty region.
 The trial took place in the city of Kaskelen in a closed mode.

-4 months after the incident, Bayan Esentayeva, through her representative in court, announced that she had forgiven her husband.
+4 months after the incident, Bayan Alaguzova, through her representative in court, announced that she had forgiven her husband.
 She asked to mitigate his punishment and not to deprive Bakhytbek Yesentayev of his freedom.
-Despite this, on 3 November 2016, the specialized interdistrict Criminal Court of the Almaty region sentenced Esentayeva's husband to 9 years in a high-security colony under Article 99 of Part 1 of the Criminal Code of the Republic of Kazakhstan "Attempted murder".
+Despite this, on 3 November 2016, the specialized interdistrict Criminal Court of the Almaty region sentenced Bayan’s ex husband to 9 years in a high-security colony under Article 99 of Part 1 of the Criminal Code of the Republic of Kazakhstan "Attempted murder".
 According to the other two articles — "Violent acts of a sexual nature" and "Rape", Bakhytbek Yesentayev was acquitted, since the sperm sample taken from the victim Yesentayeva according to the results of molecular genetic examination belonged to another man.
-The verdict was announced behind closed doors, Bayan Esentayeva herself was not present at the trial.
+The verdict was announced behind closed doors, Bayan herself was not present at the trial.
 On 12 July 2022, the Kapshagai City Court granted Bakhytbek Yesentayev's request for parole.

 Second marriage

-On 22 January 2017, Bayan Yesentayeva announced that she had "accepted a marriage proposal" from a well-known businessman Tursengali Alaguzov (kaz.
+On 22 January 2017, Bayan Alaguzova announced that she had "accepted a marriage proposal" from a well-known businessman Tursengali Alaguzov (kaz.
 Tursyngali Alagozov).Earlier, the Kazakh press had already published rumors about the love relationship between Esentayeva and Alaguzov.

-On 7 December 2017, Bayan Yesentayeva and Tursungali Alaguzov registered their marriage.
+On 7 December 2017, Bayan Alaguzova and Tursungali Alaguzov registered their marriage.